-As you can see, the style options are on the right, and the content on the left is simply preview content using those styles.
+As you can see, the style options are on the right, and the content on the left is a simple preview content using those styles.

 ConvertKit has a simple editor for writing emails.
-At the time of writing this review, they’re releasing the new editor which acts like a front-end editor.
+At the time of writing this review, they’re releasing a new editor which acts as a front-end editor.